txt/se21/docs/hw1.md

 <br>
 <hr>

-# Assignment 1: Task Training (Due Tuesday, Aug.
+# Homework 1: Task Training (Due Tuesday, Aug.
 24th)
   This document contains detailed descriptions on assignment 1.
 The purpose of this homework is to introduce the reuse in software engineering.

 ## Before You Start...
 Be Familiar with Reuse